 2012 Chevrolet Colorado Review

-The 2012 Chevrolet Colorado is a competent and utilitarian compact pickup truck, but test drivers say rivals outshines it in nearly every respect.
+The 2012 Chevrolet Colorado is a competent and utilitarian compact pickup truck, but reviewers say rivals outshines it in nearly every respect.

-Though the 2012 Chevrolet Colorado is certainly a decent truck, and its base trims are great for shoppers on a budget, critics find some serious flaws with it.
+Though the 2012 Chevrolet Colorado is certainly a decent truck, and its base trims are great for shoppers on a budget, test drivers find some serious flaws with it.
 They say its interior lags behind its rivals and its four- and five-cylinder engines don’t have enough power for most truck shoppers.
-Reviewers suggest that if you can afford to pay a little extra, a better choice would be to upgrade to a full-size Chevrolet Silverado because you’ll get a more capable and comfortable truck for your money, without much of a penalty in fuel economy compared with V8 Colorado models.
+Auto writers suggest that if you can afford to pay a little extra, a better choice would be to upgrade to a full-size Chevrolet Silverado because you’ll get a more capable and comfortable truck for your money, without much of a penalty in fuel economy compared with V8 Colorado models.